algochoi/algorand-onboard/README.md

 [Sandbox](https://github.com/algorand/sandbox) can run a private dev network separate from `goal`.
 The main advantage of this is that you don't have to sync to an actual network (can take tens of minutes even with Fast Catchup) and you can confirm blocks instantaneously on dev mode (instead of waiting ~4.5s).
 You can checkout an example in this very repo by running the script in `sandbox-scripts/sandbox-test.py`.
 Sandbox commands are generally prefixed with `sandbox`, e.g. `sandbox goal account list`.

+### Private networks
+Sandbox uses a private network by default.
+If you want to replicate this on a regular algod node, see [`private-net.md`](private-net.md).

 ## TEAL Contracts
 [Compiling contracts using goal clerk](https://medium.com/algorand/understanding-algorand-smart-contracts-b9fc743e7a0f)